Why Is There a Nursing Shortage? Factors, Impacts & Solutions

-Experts point to a wide range of factors impacting the impending nursing shortage including:
+Experts point to a wide range of factors contributing to why there is a nursing shortage, including:

-- Overall growth in the demand for health care services.
+- Overall growth in the demand for healthcare services.
 This demand will primarily result from the aging baby-boom population.
-By 2030, one in five Americans will be age 65 and older.
-In general, senior citizens require more complex medical care.
+By 2040, the population of people aged 65+ is projected to hit 80.8 million.
+By 2060, this number is projected to be 94.7 million.
+In general, older adults require more complex medical care.
 Large numbers of newly insured patients resulting from federal health insurance reform, greater access to primary care and an emphasis on preventive care will also add to this increased demand for services.

 How Will the Shortage Impact Employment?

 There is an expected abundance of future job opportunities in the nursing field, fueled by the need to replace workers who retire and the greater number of people needing access to healthcare services.
 Some organizations are offering large sign-on bonuses and impressive salaries for key specialties to recruit nursing staff.
 Nurses will be in especially high demand if they can lead multidisciplinary teams, serve as patient educators and managers of care or demonstrate a high level of skill in a specialty unit.